- Free Next Day Delivery Available

 About Guitar Amps

 Guitar amps are, after the guitar itself, the biggest factor to consider when creating your electric guitar sound.
-Amplifiers play a huge part - some would say the biggest part - in the production of tone.
-There is a vast array of makes, models and variations on offer to help create the sound you dream of.
+Amplifiers play a huge part - some would say the biggest part - in the production of tone and there are a vast array of makes, models and variations on offer to get you the sound you dream of.
 There are many types of guitar amps to choose from based on your taste and needs.